raspberrypilearning/lost-in-space/en/step_7.md

 ```
 --- /hint ---
 --- hint ---
-Here's the code to make your star shine:
+Here's the code to make your star grow and shrink:
 ![Star sprite](images/sprite-star.png)
 ```blocks
 when flag clicked